MonliH/nimble-engine/readme.md

 # nimble-engine

 Nimble Engine is a basic 3d game engine written in python.
 It renders the 3d models using low level GLSL shaders (with OpenGL).
+Before you ask: *yes*, I know, this is probably not suitable for super-serious games, because python is slow.
+It's more for learning purposes, like pygame.

 <br>